Geoffrey John Kirkby

-Captain Geoffrey John Kirkby CBE, DSC & Two Bars (26 August 1918 – 24 October 1998) was an officer in the Royal Navy during the Second World War, serving mainly at sea in small ships.
+Geoffrey John Kirkby (26 August 1918 – 24 October 1998) was an officer in the Royal Navy during the Second World War, serving mainly at sea in small ships.

 Early life

 Kirkby was born on 26 August 1918.
 He was educated at Taunton School, a private school in Taunton, Somerset.

 Military service

 First DSC (June 1940)

 Aged 21, Kirkby was awarded the Distinguished Service Cross (DSC) for boarding the sinking Italian Navy submarine Torricelli and capturing the vessel's signal books.
 Kirkby was serving on board HMS Kingston at the time.

 Second DSC (March 1942)

 Kirkby, while still serving on board Kingston, took part in the Second Battle of Sirte, where Rear-Admiral Vian defended a Malta convoy against a far superior Italian force.

 Kingston took part in a torpedo raid, for which the ship had to close within three miles of the Italian heavy units, and which led to the award of Kirkby's second DSC.